Fierce Seattle warehouse fire on Ship Canal engulfs boats and leads to building collapse

-A fire that began in a warehouse along the Ship Canal near Seattle Pacific University had spread to at least five buildings by 9:30 p.m.
-Saturday, engulfing a lumber yard and a boat storage area adjacent to a marina.
+A fire that began in a warehouse along the Ship Canal near Seattle Pacific University Saturday night had spread to at least five buildings by 9:30 p.m., engulfing a lumber yard and a boat storage area adjacent to a marina.

 One of the buildings, near Sixth Avenue West and West Ewing Street, had collapsed, according to the Seattle Fire Department.

 One of the affected businesses is Gascoigne Lumber, a wholesale lumber company established in 2016.
+The Seattle Fire Department said the owner of the company confirmed his building contained primarily lumber.

 Firefighters had closed off the road on the south side of the canal.